hamidgasmi/training.computerscience.cloud.aws/README.md

 - It has a DNS name:
 	- Format: fs-[randomCode].efs.ap-[regionName].amazonaws.com
 	- E.g., fs-963f75af.efs.ap-useast-1.amazonaws.com
-- It's accessed via "mount targets"
-	- They're placed in subnets inside a VPC (1 mount target/AZ)
-	- They have an IP address
-	- Security Groups are used to control access to them
-		- The related EC2 instances' SGs could be best fit here
-		- By simply allowing all inbound traffic from source with the same SG
-	- It's accessed:
-		- By local EC2 instances from a local VPC
-		- By other EC2 instances from other VPCs across VPC peering connection
-		- By on-premises locatons via a VPN or Direct Connect
 - It's region resilient:
 	- Its availability isn't impacted by an AZ failure
 	- It's recommnended though to have 1 mount target by AZ
-- Performance modes:
-	- General Purpose:
-		- It's the default mode
-		- It's suitable for 99% of needs
-	- Max I/O: it's designed for when a large number of instances (hundereds) need to access the file system
-- Throughput modes:
-	- Bursting Throughput mode:
-		- It's the default
-		- The size of the file system is linked to its performance:
-		- 100 MiB/s base burst
-		- 100 MiB/s per 1 TB size
-		- Earning 50 MiB/s per Tib of storage
-	- Provisioned mode (or the Throughput mode):
-		- It allows control over throughput independently of file system size
-- Storage Classes:
-	- Standard:
-	- Infrequent Access (IA)
-- Lifecycle management is used to move files between classes based on access patterns
-- Encryption at rest:
-	- It's configured when creating a file system
-	- It's desabled by default
-	- It works with a AWS KMS of the same or another AWS account
-- Encryption in transit:
-	- It's configured when mouting a file system
 - It integrate with multiple AWS services:
 	- AWS backup service to get data backed up
 	- AWS Data Sync that can act as a synchronization product and get data in EFS
-- CLI EFS Utilities:
-	- It's not required since EFS is standard inside Linux OS
-	- It's recommended though since it allows the machine a tighter integration with EFS
 - Use cases:
 	- Parralel and Elastic workloads:
 		- It's designed for large scale parallel access of data